Vegan

 The Building Blocks: Creating Layers of Flavor

-The second layer comes from the strategic addition of harder vegetables – carrots, celery, and potatoes – which get their own five-minute head start.
-This isn't arbitrary; these vegetables need more time to develop their flavors and achieve the perfect tender-but-not-mushy texture that makes each spoonful interesting.
+The second layer comes from the strategic addition of harder vegetables — carrots, celery, and potatoes — which get their own five-minute head start.
+These vegetables need more time to develop their flavors and achieve the perfect tender-but-not-mushy texture that makes each spoonful interesting.
 The zucchini joins this party because it needs just enough time to soften while maintaining its gentle flavor and slight bite.

 Key Ingredients & What Makes Them Special